merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 ![Crusher Measurement](https://github.com/merthidayetoglu/Bisection_Bandwidth_Tester/blob/main/scripts/summit_measurement_latency.png)

-NCCL performs irrespective of the PAMI configuration.
+NCCL performs irrespective of the PAMI configuration, because it uses UCX API under the hood.
+It honors UCX configuration but we use the defaults.
 CPU-Staged MPI breaks down with large message sizes due to a known problem.

 </p>
 </details>